FAQs

 Why are you blogging?

-Two of my clients, Ballhype (which incidentally aggregates sports blogs) and Education Revolution started blogging about their experiences in starting up their companies.
+Two of my clients, Ballhype (which incidentally aggregates sports blogs) and EduFire started blogging about their experiences in starting up their companies.
 After reading their blogs, I realized that there was a lack of easily digestible legal information for entrepreneurs starting companies.
 I seem to answer the same questions over and over again, so I thought I would start blogging to disseminate what I know.
-(Oh, and I represent a company called Spotplex, which TechCrunch ponders as a potentially better Digg, so I figured I should join the blogging bandwagon.)
+(Oh, and I represented a company called Spotplex, which TechCrunch ponders as a potentially better Digg, so I figured I should join the blogging bandwagon.)
 Due to this blogging interest, I also started to represent Hatena, a Japanese blogging company.

 What are you going to cover in this blog?